SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Stealthiness and Durability in Backdoor Attack

 \subsection{How can backdoor durability be increased?}

-To enhance the durability of a backdoor, two conditions are necessary.
-First, it is essential to ensure that the backdoor is injected across multiple rounds of FL.
-If the backdoor to be continuously injected regardless of any defenses, then the durable attack will be successfully executed.
-Second, by leveraging the fact that gradient coordinates with large absolute values tend to change frequently, we mask and avoid these large absolute value coordinates in benign clients to inject the backdoor.
-This strategic approach ensures that the backdoor remains long-lasting even after the injection process has ceased \cite{neurotoxin}.
+To enhance the durability of a backdoor, two conditions must be satisfied.
+First, it is essential to ensure that the backdoor is injected continuously across multiple rounds of FL.
+If the backdoor is injected consistently regardless of any defense mechanisms, then the attack can be considered durable.
+Second, recognizing that gradient coordinates with large absolute values tend to change frequently, we apply masking to avoid these unstable coordinates during backdoor injection.
+This strategic approach allows the backdoor to persist even after the injection process has ended \cite{neurotoxin}.
 The $m$-th malicious client aiming to inject a durable backdoor formulates the following equation:

-where $\nabla L_{t+1}^m$ is the $m$-th malicious client local model gradient, $coord$ is coordinates of the gradient, and $\epsilon$ a threshold by the gradient masking method.
+where $\nabla L_{m}^{t+1}$ is the local model gradient of the $m$-th malicious client, $coord$ denotes the coordinates of the gradient, and $\epsilon$ is a threshold used in the gradient masking method.